Best Ways to Publish Your Annual Impact Report: Beyond Just a PDF

 How do nonprofits choose the right way to publish their annual impact report — from free PDFs to interactive digital experiences?

-Sharing your annual impact report doesn’t have to be a boring attachment or a one-size-fits-all PDF.
+Sharing your annual impact report doesn’t have to be as basic as a PDF attachment.
 Depending on your audience, budget, and goals, you’ve got several options — from simple web-friendly PDFs to interactive flipbooks and publishing tools that feel like a magazine.
 This post walks through those choices so you can pick the publishing method that helps your nonprofit in education or youth work connect with supporters, celebrate impact, and make your story easy to explore.
+(And if you’re working with me, some of those options come built right in — more on that below.)

 Start Simple: Adobe Publish Online

-If you’re working with me, or another professional designer, Adobe Publish Online is the easiest way to put your report on the web.
-It’s free, creates a shareable link, and can even be embedded on your site.
+For professional designers, Adobe Publish Online is one of the easiest ways to put your report on the internet.
+It’s free, creates a shareable link, and can be embedded on your site.
 The trade-off?
-It doesn’t offer that “page flipping” effect some people like—it’s simple, clean, and effective.
+It doesn’t offer that “page flipping” effect.
+It is simple, clean, and effective.

 Canva + Third-Party Tools